Acting Chief of Investigations

 And by the time the investigation section was set up, this is ’94, (___) creating it, this, the period between which you start getting infrastructure in place, getting a team in place, getting goals in place, time has gone by, the crime scene has been altered.
 That is another challenge.

-And even the cost of investigations, it-, it’s been hard to say whether we should have gone through forensics to establish the number of killings, how they were killed and so on.
+And even in the course of investigations, it-, it’s been hard to say whether we should have gone through forensics to establish the number of killings, how they were killed and so on.
 That would have taken a more, some more, some more time.
 I think at some point they even stopped doing exhumations or trying to determine what would be done to establish how many people died, how they died and so on.

 So the challenges have been enormous and you come to a country like Rwanda which, in which most people spoke their local language; they’re not exposed to English and French which are the main languages of the tribunal, and you cannot work without passing through a third party.